 Finding out if you are entitled to free school travel assistance

 Travel assistance entitlement is only assessed to the designated transport area or nearest school over the statutory walking distance of 2 miles for children aged under 8 and 3 miles for children aged 8 and over.
 If you wish for your child’s travel assistance entitlement to be assessed under low income grounds, you will need to make a separate application.
-You can do this on our school transport pages.
+You can do this on our school transport page.

 Accepting an offer of school travel assistance